typisttech/imposter/README.md

 *Optional* Array of strings

 Vendor packages which needs to be excluded from namespace prefixing.
-All [composer made packages](https://packagist.org/packages/composer/) are excluded by default.
+All [composer-made packages](https://packagist.org/packages/composer/) are excluded by default.
 Besides, anything under the `Composer` namespace will be excluded.

 ## Usage